Skip to main content

 (b) Reduced risk to the individual's health;

-(c) Identification and treatment of health problems early to reduce the possibility of increase in severity and cost of treatment; and
+(c) Identification and treatment of health problems early to reduce the possibility of an increase in severity and cost of treatment; and

 (ii) The services covered by healthchek.